School Tax Calculator

 Here's how revenue will be distributed.

 The state of New Hampshire currently contributes $4,300 to defray the cost of every student in public schools.
-The average cost per pupil is over $21,000.
+In 2024 the average cost per pupil funded by adequacy grants and school property taxes was about $24,000, with the state funding only 19% of that total.
 The New Hampshire Supreme Court ruled last summer in the ConVal case that this base level contribution should be at least $7,356.
 Under the 3-3 Tax Savings Plan the state’s base-level contribution increases to $10,000 per student.

-The 3-3 Tax Savings Plan also includes a $1000 stipend for each regular education student who requires bus transport.
-Students who receive transportation as part of a special education plan are included in the extra increment for special education.
+The 3-3 Tax Savings Plan also includes a $1000 transportation stipend for each regular education student

 The proponents of the 3-3 Tax Savings Plan will hold talks and seminars across the state in coming months.
 Invite us to speak in your community.
 Hopefully, candidates for state office in November 2026 will debate the plan and the plan will be introduced as a bill in the 2027-28 session of the NH legislature.